LinasKo/portfolio-old/_posts/2018-12-25-udacity-kidnapped-car.markdown

 end_date:   2019-01-10
 thumb_image_url: assets/post_assets/udacity-kidnapped-vehicle/images/compressed/running.png
 images:
+  - {
+    url: "assets/post_assets/udacity-kidnapped-vehicle/images/compressed/starting-state.png",

-  - {url: assets/post_assets/udacity-kidnapped-vehicle/images/compressed/starting-state.png, caption: "The starting state of the simulator.
+    caption: "The starting state of the simulator.
 You can see the map landmarks as black circles and sensor measurements (distance, yaw) as green lines.
-There is also a blue vehicle as the ground truth and the blue circle that shows the estimated location of the vehicle.", id: starting-state}
+There is also a blue vehicle as the ground truth and the blue circle that shows the estimated location of the vehicle.",
+    id: "starting-state"
+  }
+  - {
+    url: "assets/post_assets/udacity-kidnapped-vehicle/images/compressed/running.png",

-  - {url: assets/post_assets/udacity-kidnapped-vehicle/images/compressed/running.png, caption: "The view of the simulator as the programs are running.
+    caption: "The view of the simulator as the programs are running.
 The vehicle will make approximately 2 laps around a set trajectory.
 The visual difference from the starting state is that now you can see blue lines, that show landmark associations - if the lines are blue, then an observed landmark was correctly associated with a known landmark in the map.
-Otherwise the lines would be bright red, which there are none in the image.", id: running}
+Otherwise the lines would be bright red, which there are none in the image.",
+    id: "running"
+  }
+  - {
+    url: "assets/post_assets/udacity-kidnapped-vehicle/images/compressed/with-outputs.png",

-  - {url: assets/post_assets/udacity-kidnapped-vehicle/images/compressed/with-outputs.png, caption: "Here's an example of the outputs seen in the terminal as particle filter is running.
-You can see the average weight of the particles and the weight of the most likely particle.", id: with-outputs}
+    caption: "Here's an example of the outputs seen in the terminal as particle filter is running.
+You can see the average weight of the particles and the weight of the most likely particle.",
+    id: "with-outputs"
+  }
 category: projects
 project_title: "Localization of a Kidnapped Vehicle"
 thumb_text: Localization of a kidnapped vehicle using particle filters